 For the NSS results, this review has briefly considered the degree to which valid comparisons can be made between HEIs.
 The publication of confidence intervals on the student responses for each question is helpful.
 When using raw data, in most cases, the differences between institutions at the overall level are small and are not significant.
 It may be possible to identify a small number of institutions which are significantly different, that is significantly better or worse.
 Breaking down data by a single categorical variable mostly gives sufficient sample sizes for some statistical analysis (but not comparisons between institutions).
 Breaking down data by more than one variable leads to insufficient sample sizes.

 The TEF metrics will be comparing institutions' performance to benchmarks that account for some of the characteristics of their student intake.
 Analysis will aim to show whether institutions are significantly above or below their benchmark and there comparisons will be used in TEF assessments.
 TEF judgements will be based on the benchmarked metrics and qualitative provider submissions.
-The methodology for creating the benchmarks, comparing to individual institutions' performance assessing statistical significance is an important element and is part of a fundamental review of the UKPI's benchmarking approach [15] by the UK Performance Indicators Steering Group.
+The statistical properties of benchmarks are an important consideration and should be reviewed.